Afrotropical realm: Flora

 In Tropical Africa, about 8,500 plant species have been documented, including 403 orchid species.

-Species unfamiliar to the changes in forest structure for industrial use might not survive.
+Species unfamiliar with the changes in forest structure for industrial use might not survive.
 If timber use continues and an increasing amount of farming occurs, it could lead to the mass killing of animal species.
 The home of nearly half of the world's animals and plant species are tropical rainforests.
-The rain forests provide possible economic resource for over-populated developing countries.
-Despite the stated need to save the West African forests, there are divergence in how to work.
-In April 1992, countries with some of the largest surviving tropical rain forests banned a rainforest protection plan proposed by the British government.
-It aimed at finding endangered species of tropical trees in order to control trade in them.
-Experts estimate that the rainforest of West Africa, at the present trend of deforestation, may disappear by the year 2020.
+The rainforests provide economic resources for over-populated developing countries.
+Despite the stated need to save the West African forests, there are varied opinions on how best to accomplish this goal.
+In April 1992, countries with some of the largest surviving tropical rainforests banned a rainforest protection plan proposed by the British government.
+It aimed at finding endangered species of tropical trees to control their trade.
+Experts estimate that the rainforest of West Africa, at the present rate of deforestation, may disappear by the year 2020.

 Africa's rainforest, like many others emergent in the world, has a special significance to the indigenous peoples of Africa who have occupied them for millennia.

 Region protection

-Many African countries are in economic and political change, overwhelmed by conflict, making various movements of forest exploitation to maintained forest management and production more and more complicated.
+Many African countries are in economic and political change, overwhelmed by conflict, making various movements of forest exploitation to maintain forest management and production more and more complicated.

-Forest legislation of ATO member countries aim to promote the balanced utilization of the forest domain and of wildlife and fishery in order to increase the input of the forest sector to the economic, social, cultural and scientific development of the country.
+Forest legislation of ATO member countries aims to promote the balanced utilization of the forest domain and of wildlife and fishery to increase the input of the forest sector to the economic, social, cultural, and scientific development of the country.